mxmlnkn/rapidgzip/python/rapidgzip/README.md

 Rapidgzip is then used to decompress the resulting files with 128 cores.

 Rapidgzip can parallelize decompression for almost all tested cases.
-The only exception are files compressed with `igzip -0`, because these files conain only a single several gigabytes large deflate block.
+The only exception are files compressed with `igzip -0`, because these files contain only a single several gigabytes large deflate block.
 This is the only known tool to produce such a pathological deflate block.

 The decompression bandwidth for the other compressors, varies quite a lot.